Skip to main content

 LLMLINGUA-2 (ACL 2024)

-• Pros: Higher compression ratios (up to 14x), production-hardened.
+• Pros: Higher compression ratios (up to 14x), pre-trained specifically on compression datasets.

 Key Takeaways